manticoresoftware/manticoresearch/manual/Creating_an_index/Data_types.md

 The columnar storage was designed to handle large data volume that does not fit into RAM, so the recommendations are:
 * if you have enough memory for all your attributes you will benefit from the row-wise storage
-* otherwise the columnar storage can still give you decent performance with much lower memory footprint which will allow you to store much more documents in your index
+* otherwise the columnar storage can still give you decent performance with much lower memory footprint which will allow you to store much more documents in your table

 ### How to switch between the storages

-The traditional row-wise storage is default, so if you want everything to be stored in a row-wise fashion you don't need to do anything when you create an index.
+The traditional row-wise storage is default, so if you want everything to be stored in a row-wise fashion you don't need to do anything when you create a table.

 To enable the columnar storage you need to:
-* specify `engine='columnar'` in [CREATE TABLE](../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#Creating-a-real-time-index-online-via-CREATE-TABLE) to make all attributes of the index columnar.
+* specify `engine='columnar'` in [CREATE TABLE](../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#Creating-a-real-time-table-online-via-CREATE-TABLE) to make all attributes of the table columnar.
 Then if you want to keep a specific attribute row-wise you need to add `engine='rowwise'` when you declare it.
 For example:
 ```sql
 create table idx(title text, type int, price float engine='rowwise') engine='columnar'
 ```